 What is Plantar Heel Pain?

+The plantar fascia is made of dense, fibrous connective tissue that will stretch very little.
+It acts something like a shock absorber.
 The fascia can become strained or torn anywhere along the course of the plantar fascia, although commonly beneath the heel, and is generally termed plantar fasciitis.
 This is the most common foot complaint we see and is thought to occur in 10% of the population.

 Studies have shown that the fascia is not actually inflamed and therefore the term fasciitis is not strictly accurate.
 As a result, this can be referred to as plantar fasciosis or fasciopathy as it is more of a degenerative condition.